-“and what are your given names, the ones you were born with?” asked Eaton, as he handed the cards back.
+“And what are your real names?” asked Eaton, as he handed the cards back.

-“no other recruiter’s asked us,” said the young man, returning to defiance in his fear, “so why d’you care?”
+“No other recruiter’s asked us,” said the young man, returning to defiance in his fear.
+“Why d’you care?”

-“Eaton.” saying it felt strange; it had been over three years since anyone had asked.
+“Eaton.”
+Saying it felt strange as it had been over three years since anyone had asked.

 “Zev,” said the young man.